A long time ago. The Brigantes.

 1704 Aire and Calder Navigation opened to Leeds.
 Cryer Cut built a few years later.
 Lowther was one of the Undertakers (shareholders).

 1712 Abraham Fenton had a pit at Temple Newsam, expanded to Rothwell Haigh.
-Then Kirkby Fenton lived at Leventhorpe House, built 1774.
+Abraham’s relative Kirkby Fenton inherited the collieries and lived at Leventhorpe House in the 1830s.
+It was designed by architect John Carr for Richard Green and built in 1774.
 Much later it was occupied by John Towlerton Leather who built the Sheffield Dale Dyke dam that failed.
 He owned land between Alma Street and the canal.

 1717 Steam “fire engine” at Rothwell Haigh mine.
 Deeper coal seams exploited.